FrancescoRomeo02/TicketWave_AndroidApp/README.md

 ## Support and Feedback

-For any issues, feedback, or queries, please [open an issue](mailto:romeo.francesco.2002@gmail.com) or (mailto:mattiatrombella02@gmail.com).
+For any issues, feedback, or queries, please [open an issue](mailto:romeo.francesco.2002@gmail.com) or [open an issue](mailto:mattiatrombella02@gmail.com).
 We appreciate your input as it helps us improve the TopTierTix experience.

 ## License